Janome Educators

 Anne Hein

 Anne’s passion for sewing started with the required Home Economics class.
-Sewing, creating unique clothes, and crafting was her thing – even using her grandmothers trundle machine.
-Her first embroidery machine, the Memory Craft 9000, grew that passion with quilting, embroidery and digitizing.
+Sewing, creating unique clothes, and crafting was her thing – even using her grandmother’s trundle machine.
+Her first embroidery machine, the Janome Memory Craft 9000, grew that passion with quilting, embroidery, and digitizing.
 If it could fit in the hoop, let’s embroider it!
 Joining the Janome team was a dream come true, Anne is a Janome girl through and through – you know she didn’t stop with that MC9000!

-You'll find Anne on the Artistic Digitizer facebook page, sharing her extensive knowledge of embroidery digitizing and editing; and helping everyone with troubleshooting their projects.
+You'll find her on the Janome Artistic Digitizer Facebook page, sharing her extensive knowledge of embroidery, digitizing and editing; and helping everyone with troubleshooting their projects.
+She does a weekly LIVE on the Janome Sewing Machines FB page covering all her favorite topics.

 Christina Dolinar